A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Large-sample properties

-In this section, I derive the large sample properties of the TPWD estimator introduced in Section~\ref{sec:a_simple_two_step_estimator} under conditions similar to the existing literature.
+In this section, I establish the consistency and asymptotic normality at the parametric rate of the TPWD estimator introduced in Section~\ref{sec:a_simple_two_step_estimator}, under conditions similar to those in the existing literature.
 Consider the data generating process:

-where $g_i^0\in\set{1,\ldots,G^0}$ denotes group membership, and where the $0$ superscripts refer to true parameter values.
-I consider asymptotic sequences $(N,T)$ where $N$ and $T$ diverge jointly to infinity which I denote $\min(N,T)\to\infty$.
-The number of groups $G^0$ is fixed relative to $N,T$ but unknown, and I defer the discussion on the case of an increasing sequence $G^0=G^0_{NT}$ to the Supplemental Material S.1.
+where $g_i^0\in\set{1,\ldots,G^0}$ denotes group membership, and the $0$ superscripts refer to true parameter values.
+The asymptotic framework is such that $N$ and $T$ diverge jointly to infinity, denoted by $\min(N,T)\to\infty$.
+The number of groups $G^0$ is fixed relative to $(N,T)$ but unknown.
+The discussion on the case of an increasing sequence $G^0=G^0_{NT}$ is relegated to Section S.1 of the Supplementary Material.